jeff4/bionotes.github.io/index.md

 ### Concept of Electronegativity - p.
 28
 * When two atoms of different elements are covalently bonded in a molecule, there electrons are not equally shared.
 So one of the positively charged nuclei may exert a greater attractive force on the shared electron pair than the other nucleus.
-This attractive force is called **electronegativity**.2
+This attractive force is called **electronegativity**.
 * p.
 28: atoms with similar electronegativity = **nonpolar covalent bond**.
 Atoms with different electronegativity produce a **polar covalent bond**.
 * Extreme electronegativity = powerful positive proton nuclues which leads to ability to attract greater than "fair share" of shared electrons in a molecule
 * Maps to having almost having enough electrons in valencce shell to complete s2p6 octet